 - Lemon juice and a slight lemon zest

 - Light Olive Oil

-Garlic Spider Breath Dip Ingredients
+Garlic Parmesan Dip Spider Breath Ingredients

-So if a vampire had a wife who really just wanted to be left alone after a bit too much Hallo-Wine, she’d munch on this hearty garlic dip and then give him a good kiss!
+So if a vampire had a wife who just wanted to be left alone after a bit too much Hallo-Wine, she’d munch on this hearty garlic parmesan dip and then give him a good kiss!